-Strength and Conditioning 9 (5520) One Credit, Half Block Grade 9 This course is designed to give freshman an introduction to Strength and Conditioning at Newton High School.
+Strength and Conditioning 9 (5520)

+This course is designed to give freshman an introduction to Strength and Conditioning at Newton High School.
 Students will be introduced to all phases of a high school level strength and conditioning program, building upon their knowledge gained from extracurricular activities and Cardinal Power.
 The main focus will be upon athlete development and the use of Olympic weightlifting techniques.
 The state CPR requirement will also be covered in this course.

-Personal Fitness (5620) One Credit, Half Block Grades 10, 11, 12 Personal Fitness is a physical education class that focuses on moving.
+Personal Fitness (5620)

+Personal Fitness is a physical education class that focuses on moving, and learning about different ways to stay physically active throughout the lifetime.
 Daily walking/jogging, cardiovascular activities, resistance strength training, and core conditioning are the primary activities.
 A healthy eating lifestyle is addressed.
-The students weigh in monthly and body compositions are monitored.

-Strength and Conditioning (5811, 5812) One Credit, Half Block Grades 10, 11, 12 This course is designed to help improve a person's overall muscular strength and muscular endurance.
-There is a special focus on functional strength, core strength, flexibility, and movement patterns.
-Olympic lifts are taught and used throughout.
-Students will be required to track their improvement through Teambuildr, with max testing performed throughout the semester to monitor improvement.
+Strength and Conditioning (5811, 5812) One Credit, Half Block

+This course is designed to help improve a person's overall muscular strength and muscular endurance.
+This class is designed as an introductory class on weight lifting methods, and for students wanting to lift weights for fitness.
+There is a special emphasis on technique learning the basics of program design, and helping students prepare for a lifetime of physical activity.
+The student will be required to track their improvement through Teambuildr, with max testing performed throughout the semester to monitor improvement.

-Advanced Strength and Conditioning (5821, 5822) 2 Credit, Half Block Grades 10, 11, 12
+Advanced Strength and Conditioning (5821, 5822) 1 Credit, Half Block

-Prerequisite: Strength and Conditioning 9 or Strength and Conditioning, Instructor Approval This course is specifically designed to get the most out of an athlete.
-This class will focus on building strength, endurance, flexibility, and the mental attitude required to help students reach the top of their respective activities.
+Prerequisite: Strength and Conditioning 9 or Strength and Conditioning, Instructor Approval This course is specifically designed to help a person train for athletics.
+We emphasize functional strength and movement skills to help a person be the best athlete that they can be.
 Additional topics will also include team-building, leadership, and nutrition.
-Recommended for students interested in pursuing sports at the collegiate level.
-This class is offered as an early bird class running from 7:00 AM until 8:50 AM.
-CANNOT TAKE SEMESTER ONE WITH BAND OR WITH DMACC CAREER ACADEMY MORNINGS.
+Highly recommended for students participating in athletics at NHS.
+This class is offered as an early bird class running from Starting at 7:00 AM, or during 4B.
+The 4B class will run through FLEX time unless a student has been requested to another class.

+PE 10-12 (5610) One Credit, Block

-Team Sports(5610)One Credit, BlockGrades 10, 11, 12This course provides an opportunity for students to improve their health and fitness in a team setting.Students will play a variety of team sports, and concepts such as strategies, teamwork, and competitionwill be stressed.Games will be focused on sports that are common in rec league environments, andstudents could participate in throughout their lifetimes.Examples would be basketball, volleyball, flagfootball, etc.
+This course provides an opportunity for a student to improve their health and fitness in a variety of settings.
+The student will participate in a variety of activities, and concepts such as strategies, teamwork, and competition will be stressed.
+Activities will be focused on sports that are common in rec league environments, and a student could participate in throughout their lifetime.
+Examples would be basketball, volleyball, flag football, etc. Activities offered will be dependent on the term.